Harsh-P30/Learn-react/test/effect/README.md

-## My notes
+## My notes on useEffect

     useEffect hooks help perform side effect in our component.

     Basically help us to deside lifecycle of our component.